monostream/emporium-docs/guides/homeserver/kvm-switch.md

 # Setup access via TOR

 To use PiKVM as last resort access your system TOR might be an option to avoid reliance DNS, other Infrastructure or services like tailscale.
-As long as PiKVM has internet TOR should be a reliable option to expose the WebInterface but it might also be a very stupid idea.
+As long as PiKVM has internet TOR should be a reliable option to expose the WebInterface, but it might also be a very stupid idea.

 ```bash
 sudo pacman -Sy tor